Alexandra Township Tour

-Clearly the more time that can be applied to the tour the better the area/history/culture can be covered.
+Accordingly, the more time that can be applied to the tour the better the area/history/culture that can be covered.

-Ekala Eco Tours offer day/multi tours that would included Alexandra, Soweto and Johannesburg.
+Ekala Eco Tours offer day/multi tours that would include Alexandra and Soweto, both part of Johannesburg.

 Alexandra Roman Catholic Church – tranquil old St Hubert Church, between local shops and taverns.

 Nobuhle hostel – apartheid era designed buildings for “non white” labourers.

 Mixed Hostels – Multi leveled single apartments, built during apartheid era.
 To house single male and female workers.

 Shortcomings of the system created social problems within the community and encouraged prostitution.